jimshawx/jammy/ReadMe.md

   * Other 680x0 using the Musashi CPU emulation, in C or C#
   * Cycle-exact 68000/chipset using the Moira CPU emulation, in C++
   * Copper, Blitter, CIA emulations
-  * Sprite and bitplane collision
+  * Sprite and Playfield collision
+  * Sprite and Playfield priorities
   * Good quality Audio
   * OCS, ECS, AGA emulation
   * Floppy Disks, ADF/Zipped ADF/ADZ/DMS/RP9 (read) and ATA Hard Disks (read/write)